Matrix Organizational Structure in Project Management– A Complete Guide With Examples

 • Weak matrix organization:

 In the weak matrix model, the project manager has less decision-making power than the department head.
-This makes the matrix weak because the department head has ultimate authority over the important aspects of the project, such as budget and timeline.
+This weakens the matrix because the department head has ultimate authority over the important aspects of the project, such as budget and timeline.
 Companies often use a weak matrix structure as a way to transition from the traditional hierarchical structure to the matrix structure.

 • Balanced matrix organization: